Kitchio

 Invoice-driven

-Turn supplier invoices into usable ingredient cost updates without rebuilding the same sheet every week.
+Turn supplier invoices into usable ingredient cost updates without rebuilding the same spreadsheet every week.

 Recipe-aware